solomon-bobo/apns2-demo/README.md

 * what:

-    demo for APNs HTTP/2 :POST api (with pure-ansiC & nghttp2 & epoll)
+    demo for APNs HTTP/2 :POST api (with nghttp2)